-A tradition dating back more than 100 years at our Club, Sailpast marks the official start to the “on the water” season and the opportunity to pay respects to our Commodore, Louise Proulx as she conducts the "review of the fleet" ceremony on Sunday, June 19th.
+A tradition dating back more than 100 years at our Club, Sailpast marks the official start to the “on the water” season.
+A gathering of as many as possible of our powerboats, keelboats, and dinghies try to participate and take this opportunity to pay their respects to our Commodore, Louise Proulx, as she conducts the ‘review the fleet’ ceremony on Sunday, June 11th.

 To add colour to this celebration, you are encouraged to:

-BEFORE: Dress your ship, but please remove the flags prior to leaving harbour
+- BEFORE: Dress your ship, but please remove the flags before leaving the harbour

-DURING: The only ship dressed during Sailpast should be the Commodore’s.
+- DURING: The only ship dressed during Sailpast should be the Commodore.

-AFTER: To add to the festivities and colour for the day, you are encouraged to dress ship upon your return to harbour, to greet the Commodore as he enters the harbour with a rousing welcome using all manner of legal sound emitting devices, and to enjoy the Special 2022 On Shore At-A-Distance Festivities.
+- AFTER: To add to the festivities & colour for the day, you are encouraged to dress ship upon your return to harbour, to greet the Commodore with a roaring welcome using all manner of legal sound emitting devices when she enters the harbour.

-The Commodore will be standing at anchor aboard the flagship boat BEAVER III to receive your salute.
-An appropriate salute consists of "dipping" the Canadian flag, which the skipper or a crew member holds to keep it from fluttering, with the skipper and crew facing starboard.
+The Commodore will be standing at anchor aboard her yacht Le Bentley to receive your salute.
+The Commodore will be accompanied by a committee boat that will fly warning flags.
+An appropriate Salute consists of "dipping" the Canadian flag, which the skipper is holding to avoid flutter.
 Sailing vessels may salute by luffing the jib.
-The Commodore will be accompanied by the committee boat, which will fly the warning flags.

-Preferred Dress is all whites, with blazers as an option.
-Members’ yachts should fly the Canadian flag from the stern staff and the Club Burgee from the bow or masthead.
+Dress in all whites is requested with club blazer as an option.
+Members’ yachts should fly the Canadian Flag from the stern staff and the Club Burgee from the bow or masthead.

-Meet in the Valois Bay area (above the GUT for power boats and keelboats) at 13:45 in groups of similar yachts.
-Sailpast to be led by Fleet Captain Richard Fabien in Talisman VII; refer to Sailpast Order of Instructions available at the club before departing and on the website.
+Meet in the Valois Bay area (west of channel marker AD18 (the ‘’GUT’’) for powerboats and keelboats) at 13:45 in groups of similar yachts.
+Sailpast to be led by Fleet Captain Richard Fabien on Ghost Owl; refer to the document of Instructions on Order of Sailpast available at the club office before departing.

-Two boat lengths from the Flagship, your ship’s company comes to attention.
+- Your ship’s company comes to attention two boat lengths from the Flagship.
 Dinghy skippers should stand, weather permitting.

-As the bow comes into line with the Flagship’s Canadian flag:
+- As bow comes in line with the Flagship’s Canadian flag

-Two boat lengths past the Flagship, end salute, the skipper or crew member raises/unfurls the Canadian flag, and the ship’s company stands at ease.
+- Two boat lengths past the Flagship, end salute, raise or unfurl the Canadian flag, ship’s company at ease.

-Return to harbour and dress ship, or sail around and enjoy the sights while keeping well clear of the saluting area.
+- Return to the harbour and dress ship or sail around and enjoy the event while keeping well clear of the saluting area.